endymion1818/deliciousreverie-2023/src/content/posts/the-wordpress-implosion.md

 ---
 title: "The WordPress Implosion"
 description: "I've long moved away from building things with WordPress.
-The reason for doing so is that I can see what the platform wants to be.
-I think it's time I tried to help people understand that."
+My reason for doing so also has a bearing on what is happening now.
+It's time I tried to help people understand what I think that means for people still in the ecosystem."
 tags:
   - wordpress
 datePublished: 2024-10-17
 ---
 **I've long moved away from building things with WordPress.
-The reason for doing so is that I can see what the platform wants to be.
-I think it's time I tried to help people understand that.**
+My reason for doing so also has a bearing on what is happening now.
+It's time I tried to help people understand what I think that means for people still in the ecosystem.**

-This is especially true given the current situation, which, if you haven't heard about it yet, try entering "WordPress" and "WPEngine" into a search engine.
+If you haven't heard about it yet, try entering "WordPress" and "WPEngine" into a search engine.

 Some 8 or so years ago I was fairly invested in the WordPress ecosystem.
 I liked how empowering WordPress was as a foundation for normal people to be able to create their own content-rich websites.